A program of Symbiosis Leadership AB

 Leaders in conversation in nature

-Cohorts are curated for pre-competitive safety: one participant per organization, Chatham House rule throughout, a participation agreement signed before arrival.
-The design makes candor structurally possible — not just encouraged.
+Cohorts are curated for pre-competitive safety: Chatham House rule throughout, a participation agreement signed before arrival.

 New moves